 Other day trips include to other beaches, such as Playa del Carmen or Isla Mujeres.
+I haven’t made it to Isla Mujeres yet, but many of my friends have told me that it is a much more enjoyable experience than Cancun.
+It is also popular destination for snorkeling, and you can’t go wrong with a snorkeling day trip to Isla Mujeres.
 A full-day trip would be a visit to Cozumel Island, although that might be worthy of an overnight trip or longer.
 Tulum is also about three hours away from Cancun, but like Cozumel, is worthy of spending several days there.

 Oh yeah, one of the best things to do in Cancun outside of the beaches is to just eat as much as you can.
 It’ll be expensive in the Zona Hotelera, but there are some amazing local places in the city center that are as cheap as anywhere you’ll find in Mexico.
 About two blocks away from Hostel Mezcal was this little plaza with some of the best cheap food I’ve ever had.
 Getting fat here daily was not a good look for taking off my shirt at the beach later.
 Neither are the dozens and dozens of cervezas you’ll be downing each day.

 Taking on Cancun’s Nightlife On A Backpacker’s Budget